dbayardAWS/intro-data-lake/moreGlue/README.md

 Save the job and close the edit script window (click the X in the upper left)

 # Congratulations.
 You've created a Glue ETL Job to convert a dataset from CSV format in one location to Parquet format in a different location.
 We have not run the job yet.
-We are make and test some script changes first.
+We will make and test some script changes first.
 Click [here](glue2.md) to advance to the next section.